“The unexamined life is not worth living.”1

 Like ancient Athens, we too need to be awakened out of our slumber and revived from our sluggishness.
 We too have sunk into the doldrums where we are only seeking the earthly and not the heavenly.
 Wisdom, according to Socrates, involves reorienting ourselves toward God, to examine ourselves and discover our purpose in light of the divine.
 Only then does life become meaningful and worth living.
 Maybe, like Socrates, we could act as gadflies within our culture to this end.
 Socrates knew his purpose for living.
 Do you know yours?

 It seems that narcissism has replaced healthy self examination.
 Why do you thing this is so?
-Please leave you comments below.
+Please leave a comments below.
 Thank you!

 - Plato, Apology, Five Dialogues, Euthyphro, Apology, Crito, Meno, Phaedo, second ed., Translated by G.M.A.
 Grube, Revised by John M. Cooper, p.
 41, Hackett Publishing Company, Inc., Indianapolis/Cambridge, 2002